Battle of Lunalonge 1349 • Late Middle Ages

 Consequences

-Further loss of prestige for the French in the west.
+Another loss of prestige for the French in the west.
 The battle illustrates English tactical superiority even in minor engagements.
+The Anglo-Gascons, after the French withdrawal, reached Lusignan with their prisoners, including Boucicaut; ~300 French were killed and many more captured.

 Location